 International Syalons manufacture a range of standard Syalon 101 ladles for carrying and pouring molten metal.
-These offer excellent thermal shock and corosion resistance, which minimises contamination of the melt, and are cost effective compared to alternative materials.
+These offer excellent thermal shock and corrosion resistance, which minimises contamination of the melt, and are cost-effective compared to alternative materials.

 Metal Forming Applications